Insight

 Boundary Waters Canoe Area Wilderness

-with a side trip to Madeline Island
+Followed by a trip to Madeline Island

 September 8-21, 2009